 Elliot BougisElliot Bougis (Florida Man™) is a convert from the Reformed tradition.
 After a decade of teaching in Taiwan, Elliot returned to America and is now a freelance translator, interpreter, marketer, and writer.
 He is a happily married, multilingual father of three and occasionally a fitness nut.
 Find out more at ebougis.wordpress.com.

-Eric SammonsEric Sammons, a former Evangelical, entered the Catholic Church in 1993 and has been involved in Catholic evangelization efforts for over two decades.
+Eric SammonsEric Sammons, a former Evangelical, entered the Catholic Church in 1993.
 He is the father of seven children and author of seven books, including The Old Evangelization: How to Spread the Faith Like Jesus Did.

 Ettore Gotti TedeschiEttore Gotti Tedeschi is an Italian economist and banker.
 He served as President of the Institute for Works of Religion, also known as the Vatican Bank, from 2009 to 2012.